iobroker-community-adapters/ioBroker.ring/README.md

 Requires node.js 8.0 or higher and Admin v3!

 The Ring Video Doorbell adapter shows if somenone rings the doorbell or if motion is detected.
+The Ring Video Doorbell does not send a videostream if a motion or door bell ist detected.
+Instead SIP Information for a SIP Video Conference will be provided.
+You can use for example the Blink SIP client on http://icanblink.com/.
+To get video working go into Blink's Preferences and under "Accounts", switch the tab to "Media" and deselect "Encrypt audio and video" under "RTP Options".
+Be careful the SIP information expire after a few seconds!
+Hopefully I will able to support a video stream soon.
+Unfortunatly ring.com does not have an official API that support this feature.
+If you press livestreamrequest button you get new SIP Information for building up a SIP Video Call session.
+If you are using the ring.com cloud you find under history a http link to your last motion / door bell recorded video.

 ## Install & Configuration

 After installing the Adapter you have to enter your Email and Password of your ring.com Account.

+An example to get changes if a motion or door ring is detected:
 ```
 on({id: "ring.0.RING_4711.kind"/*Kind*/},  (obj) => {
   if(obj.state.val == 'ding')   console.log("Someone is at the door");
   if(obj.state.val == 'motion') console.log("Motion detected");
 });
 ```

 ## Changelog